 Visit Seattle museums

 We’re lucky to have a lot of Seattle museums perfect for spending rainy days.
 Here are some of the most popular worth seeking out.
+If you’re on a budget, check out my guide to free museums in Seattle.

 Seattle Art Museum